11-eleven/gatsby-template/README.md

      ```

 1. **Transfer ownership to 11-eleven**
     Go on `github.com`, to the repo you just created, and transfer ownership to 11-eleven.
+Remember to change the visibility of the repository to **private**.

 1.  **Start developing.**